lerayne/react-use-yield/README.md

 ## Advanced usage

-`useYieldState` is actually a wrapper over the more complex and more versatile function `useYield`.
+`useYieldState` and `useYieldReducer` are actually just thin wrappers over the more complex and more versatile function `useYield`.

+**Use it with care and maximize your awareness about undesired side effects**

 Here is an absolute equivalent of the 1st example with the usage of `useYield`: